NET WORTH: Unknown

 JEWISH FUNDING AREAS: Education & Youth, Community, Israel, Religious

-OVERVIEW: Robert Kogod and his wife Arlene move their philanthropy through the The Robert P. and Arlene R. Kogod Family Foundation, a low-profile vehicle that does not appear to accept unsolicited proposals.
-The couple are recent Giving Pledge signatories, and their giving seems to be ramping up.
+OVERVIEW: Robert Kogod and his wife Arlene give through the The Robert P. and Arlene R. Kogod Family Foundation, a low-profile vehicle that does not appear to accept unsolicited proposals.
+The couple are Giving Pledge signatories, and their giving seems to be ramping up.
 Supporting Jewish causes is a priority.
 The Kogods fund local Jewish causes in D.C., but some of their philanthropy also involves Israel and other parts of the U.S., such as California and New York.

 EDUCATION & YOUTH: Kogod is a major patron of alma mater American University, home to the Kogod School of Business.
-He has also supported the university's Hillel, as well as outfits like Gesher Jewish Day School, American Friends of Hebrew University, and BBYO, "the leading pluralistic teen movement aspiring to involve more Jewish teens in more meaningful Jewish experiences."
+He and Arlene have also supported the university's Hillel, as well as institutions like Gesher Jewish Day School, American Friends of Hebrew University, and BBYO.
 The Kogods also strongly support Charles E. Smith Jewish Day School in Rockville, Maryland, founded by Kogod's father-in-law and Arlene's father.
 Arriving in the U.S. only speaking Yiddish, Charles E. Smith became leading figure in the local Jewish community.
 Smith's name bears the name of several D.C.-area institutions and still looms large, playing a role in this family's giving.

-COMMUNITY: The Kogods via their foundation have supported outfits like B’nai B’rith International, Washington DC JCC, Jewish Community Center of Northern Virginia, and American Jewish Committee.
-While a number of these outfits are located in the Mid-Atlantic, others are not, including Jewish Community Center of San Francisco, Jewish Outreach Institute, and the The Shalom Hartman Institute, "a pluralistic research and leadership center at the forefront of Jewish thought and education in Israel and the Jewish Diaspora."
+COMMUNITY: Via their foundation, the Kogods have supported organizations including B’nai B’rith International, Jewish Council for the Aging, Jewish Social Service Agency, the Jewish Federation of Greater Washington, JCC chapters in Washington D.C. and Northern Virginia, While a number of these outfits are located in the Mid-Atlantic, others are not, including Jewish Community Center of San Francisco, Jewish Outreach Institute, and the The Shalom Hartman Institute, "a pluralistic research and leadership center at the forefront of Jewish thought and education in Israel and the Jewish Diaspora."

-ISRAEL: The Kogods also earmark funds to support outfits that work in/for Israel Grantees have included American Friends of IDC, Birthright Israel Foundation, Friends of Yemin Orde, PEF Israel Endowment Funds, Central Fund of Israel, and American Friends of the Israel Museum.
+ISRAEL: The Kogods also earmark funds to support organizations that work in/for Israel.
+Grantees have included American Friends of IDC, Hebrew University, Birthright Israel Foundation, Friends of Yemin Orde, PEF Israel Endowment Funds, Central Fund of Israel, and American Friends of the Israel Museum.